What is Local Keyword Research?

 To effectively implement this strategy, businesses should:

-- Conduct Thorough Research: Use tools like Google Keyword Planner and Ahrefs to identify relevant keywords for both counties and towns.
+- Carry out in-depth research: Make use of platforms such as Google Keyword Planner and Ahrefs to discover keywords that apply to both counties and specific towns.

 Advanced Strategies for Local Keyword Research